Read your latest personalised notifications

 Sophia Antipolis, 18 April 2017.
 The use of smartphones to assist the continuity of care between hospital and community is set to be discussed at EuroHeartCare 2017, which will be held 18 to 20 May in Jonkoping, Sweden, at the Spira Cultural Centre.

-EuroHeartCare is the official annual meeting of the Council on Cardiovascular Nursing and Allied Professions (CCNAP) of the European Society of Cardiology (ESC).
+EuroHeartCare is the official annual meeting of the Association of Cardiovascular Nursing & Allied Professions (ACNAP) of the European Society of Cardiology (ESC).
 This year’s meeting is held in collaboration with the Swedish Association on Cardiovascular Nursing and Allied Professions (VIC).The full scientific programme is available here

 EuroHeartCare is the event to attend for cardiovascular nurses and allied professionals.
 More than 500 delegates are expected from over 40 countries.
 During the two-and-a-half day event, members of the press can get the results of cutting edge research from original scientific abstracts and gain insights into topical areas of nursing and cardiovascular care in state-of-the art lectures by renowned experts.